On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Context and conceptual model

-Intuitively, $\beta_{ic}$ indicates how well a farmer's yield is correlated to the county yield.
-The term $\epsilon_{ict}$ represents idiosyncratic farmer-specific shocks that cannot be insured by a county-level insurance scheme. \citeauthor{Miranda1991} analyses the benefits of area-based insurance using a mean-variance framework.
-When premiums are fair, the absolute difference in mean-variance utility between area-based and no insurance amounts to the difference in variance. \citeauthor{Miranda1991} shows that the variance reduction for field $i$, $\Delta_{ic}$, is a function of the farmer's own $\beta_{ic}$ and a county-level \emph{critical beta} value $\tilde{\beta}_{c}$: $\Delta_{ic}=\sigma_{I^{C}}^{2}[\beta_{ic}/\tilde{\beta}_{c}-1]$, where $\sigma_{I^{C}}^{2}$ is the variance of the indemnity.
-The risk is reduced for all farmers above the critical beta, i.e. $\beta_{ic}>\tilde{\beta}_{c}$.
+\citet{Miranda1991} derived analytical expressions for the benefits of area-based index insurance versus no insurance.
 Further theoretical refinements of \citeauthor{Miranda1991}'s model focusing on the design of the optimal indemnity were made by \citet{Mahul1999}, \citet{Vercammen2000} and \citet{BourgeonChambers2003}.
+Miranda's model is based on $\beta_{ic}$, the coefficient of a regression over time of individual yields $y_{ict}$ against county yields $\bar{y}_{\cdot ct}$:

+Intuitively, $\beta_{ic}$ indicates how well a farmer's yield is linked to the county yield.
+The term $\epsilon_{ict}$ represents idiosyncratic farmer-specific shocks that cannot be insured by a county-level insurance scheme. \citeauthor{Miranda1991} analyses the benefits of area-based insurance using a mean-variance utility framework.
+When premiums are fair, the difference in mean-variance utility between area-based and no insurance amounts to the difference in variance between the two schemes. \citeauthor{Miranda1991} shows that the variance reduction for field $i$ in county $c$, $\Delta_{ic}^{\mycomp{C}{No}}$, is a function of the farmer's own $\beta_{ic}$, of the variance of the county indemnity $\sigma_{I^{C}}^{2}$ and of a county-level \emph{critical beta} value $\tilde{\beta}_{c}^C$: